 Hands-On Review of the Constant Velocity

 Vasque has not been a major player in the trail running shoe market for a while, but this year they released a new line of three trail running shoes targeted toward different styles of running.
 The Constant Velocity is the most traditional trainer in the group, while their Trailbender seems more aimed at ultrarunning, and the Vertical Velocity is a lower profile shoe.
 One thing is evident from wearing these shoes — Vasque understands the shape of the human foot.
 It is entirely possible that no shoe in this review hugs the foot in such a secure and comfortable way as this shoe, which immediately endeared it to our hearts.
 Its 8mm heel-toe drop and durable, aggressive lug pattern further convinced us this was a shoe that we could run in every day.
 Compared to the competition in this review, it naturally felt a bit heavier and more burly than the host of low-profile shoes we tested.
-At the same time, this contender was very close to being the highest rated traditional shoe, behind only the Nike Air Zoom Wildhorse 4.

 The underfoot protection offered by this shoe feels solid and burly, in a firm and stiff kind of way, which is a direct contrast to the soft, squishy protection offered by a shoe like the HOKA ONE ONE Challenger ATR 4.
 The stiff outsole, in combination with multiple forefoot rock plates sandwiched inside EVA foam all, contributed to this impression.
 The upper is made of breathable mesh in combination with TPU overlays that unfortunately weren't positioned exactly over the highest wear areas, like the forefoot crease, where we have begun to notice some wear.
 It also has a flexible sewn toe bumper that we appreciate, but wish was a bit more solid.
 There is no doubt this shoe is more protective than the Saucony Peregrine 7, but was a small step down from the much thicker cushioned Brooks Caldera.
 8 out of 10 points.